BrunoVidotto7/SupermarketAPI/README.md

   ]
 }
 ```
-Checkout the basket sending a PUT request to http://localhost:8080/api/baskets/checkout/1
+Checkout the basket sending a **PATCH** request to http://localhost:8080/api/baskets/checkout/1

-Check the basket informations sending a GET request to  http://localhost:8080/api/baskets/1<br>
+Check the basket informations sending a **GET** request to  http://localhost:8080/api/baskets/1<br>
 See the following response:
 ```json
 {